 \subsection{Determination of polynomial orders}

 Following the recipe in KM25, we ran a grid of polynomial orders to determine the optimal orders of the additive and multiplicative polynomials that would make the kinematics measurements stable and reduce the systematic scatter in measurements using different template libraries for the whole sample.
-A similar test was conducted by KM25 using a sample of galaxy spectra covering the same rest-frame wavelength range and observed with the same instrument.
-However, the galaxy spectra in the SL2S sample contain different rest-frame wavelength ranges and were collected using different instruments.
+A similar test was conducted by KM25 using a sample of galaxy spectra that covered the same rest-frame wavelength range and was observed with the same instrument.
+The galaxy spectra in the SL2S sample contain different rest-frame wavelength ranges and were collected using different instruments, however.
 Therefore, we also checked whether the optimal polynomial orders depend on the instrument or the fitted wavelength range.
 We found that higher polynomial orders, such as 7-9 for additive polynomials and 2 for multiplicative polynomials, reduce the systematic scatter regardless of the instrument or wavelength range.
-We decided to use orders of 8 and 2, for additive and multiplicative polynomials, respectively.
-As a test, we also computed what would be the additional scatter in stellar velocity dispersion if we marginalized over polynomial orders around the minimal choice, and we found it to be much less than 0.5\%, therefore negligible with respect to that attributable to stellar templates.
+We decided to use orders of 8 and 2 for additive and multiplicative polynomials, respectively.
+As a test, we also computed the additional scatter in stellar velocity dispersion if we marginalized over polynomial orders around the minimal choice, and we found it to be much lower than 0.5\%, which is negligible with respect to that attributable to stellar templates.